Payroll & Billing in Time Processing

 "Some hours types containing values are not displayed.
 Please check rates and hours form settings."

-So if you feel that some of your Pay or Bill hours are not equaling the Shift total, then you may want to check for hidden shift hours.
+So if you feel that some of your Pay or Bill hours are not equaling the Shift total, then you may want to check for hidden shift hours by check marking all the hours types in your Rates & Hours form.

 For more information on Payroll and Billing in Time Processing, please Contact Support now!